edgio-docs/edgio-docs/guides/frontity.md

 ## Prefetching Content

 To prefetch data into the browser cache using the service worker, use the `Prefetch` component from `{{ PACKAGE_NAME }}/react`.
-This component prefetches a specific url from the XDN edge when it becomes visible in the viewport.
+This component prefetches a specific url from the {{ PRODUCT_NAME }} edge when it becomes visible in the viewport.
 You typically wrap it around links.
 For example:

 ```js
 import { Prefetch } from '{{ PACKAGE_NAME }}/react'